Unconditionally Secure Computation on Large Distributed Databases with Vanishing Cost: Joint Type and Function Estimation

-We will prove the theorem by constructing protocols that attain the performance guarantees of \thmref{thm:MainThm}.
-Our protocols produce a function estimate generated from only a random subsampling of the sequences $(x^n,y^n)$.
-This technique utilizes the striking dimensionality reduction result of~\cite{AhlswedeZhang-LNCS06-EstDist} that an accurate estimate of the joint type of $(x^n,y^n)$ can be produced from only a random subsampling of the sequences $(x^n,y^n)$.
-Additionally, we use the fact that a normalized sum-type function can be computed from the joint type.
-We will first discuss the dimensionality reduction result in \secref{sec:TypeResult} in order to analyze the function estimate in \secref{sec:FuncEst}.
-We will then construct unconditionally private protocols in \secref{sec:Protocols} that securely produce this function estimate with vanishing communication cost on account of the random subsampling.
+In this section, we provide key results that enable the construction of protocols that attain the performance guarantees of Theorem~\ref{thm:MainThm}.
+Our protocols, constructed in Section~\ref{sec:Protocols}, produce a function estimate generated from only a random sampling of the sequences $(\mathbf{x}_1,\ldots,\mathbf{x}_k)$.
+This technique is a simplified and generalized version of the striking dimensionality reduction result that an accurate estimate of the joint type of a pair of sequences $(\mathbf{x}_1,\mathbf{x}_2)$ can be produced from only a random sampling of the sequences~\cite{AhlswedeZhang-LNCS06-EstDist}, however, our result has been arrived at by very different means of analysis.
+We combine this result with the fact that a normalized sum-type function can be computed from the joint type in order to form an accurate function estimate.
+We will first discuss the dimensionality reduction result in Section~\ref{sec:TypeResult} in order to analyze the function estimate in Section~\ref{sec:FuncEst}.